Garima2198/GeeksforGeeks-solutions/README.md

 # GeeksforGeeks-solutions
-C++ solutions to some programming questions from GeeksforGeeks
+The repository contains the C++ solutions to some programming questions on GeeksforGeeks.
+Suggestions and contributions are welcomed.